ar4210/Data-Analysis/README.md

   * Works primarily with .hdf5 files, whose data is stored under an 'images' folder, but this can be modified by altering the 'var_name_hdf5' variable throughout the script.
 Removing the variable altogether will allow tif/tiff filetypes to work.
   * See [CaImAn github](https://github.com/flatironinstitute/CaImAn) for details on the package and full paper.

+### multisession_registration_prep.py
+  * Iterates through every recording under the mouse ID and returns a pickle file that is used for main multisession registration script.

+### multisession_registration.py
+  * Main multisession registration script.
+Aligns calcium imaging data across days and returns a list of coordinates with center of mass, contour plot coordinates and bounding box for each component.

 ### CNMF_E.ipynb
   * Jupyter NB script that uses the CaImAn package to perform Motion Correction and CNMFE analysis on imaging data.
     * This script will be run using an ssh server.
 Instructions for doing so included above.